 - seafood products

 Tasmania's trade interests are currently supported by a number of free trade agreements to which the Australian Government is a signatory.
 These agreements cover over 90 per cent of Tasmania’s goods exports by value, including agreements with China, Japan, Thailand, Hong Kong, Singapore, the United States, Malaysia, Korea and Indonesia.
-Multi-lateral agreements such as the ASEAN-Australia-New Zealand FTA and the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership also provide significant market access opportunities for Tasmanian exporters.
+Multi-lateral agreements such as the ASEAN-Australia-New Zealand FTA, the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership Agreement also provide significant market access opportunities for Tasmanian exporters.

 Each year the Department of State Growth compiles Tasmanian export data by product and market.
 The key source of this data is generated by the Australian Bureau of Statistics (ABS); the data provided on this page is derived entirely from this source.

-The ABS estimates that, in the year to June 2020 (ie. 2019-20 data), the nominal value of Tasmania’s overseas merchandise exports was $3.644 billion – and increase of 0.02 per cent on the previous year.
-In the month of February 2019, the year-on-year value of Tasmanian goods exports reached a record high of $3.8 billion.
+The ABS estimates that, in the year to June 2021 (ie. 2020-21 data), the nominal value of Tasmania’s overseas merchandise exports was $3.82 billion (Source: ABS Cat.
+No 5368.0) – an increase of 4.83 per cent on the previous year.
+June 2021 recorded the highest year-on-year export value of Tasmanian goods.

 Exports by Market includes all markets with which goods were exported and recorded with a customs value.
 Exports by Market and Products details the breakdown of goods to each market with a reported export value of $1 million or more.
 If further information is required on the product breakdown of markets not included in this document, please contact email@example.com for assistance.